patrickmaynard/canadian-contaminated-sites/README.md

 # FCSI importer

 This is a small set of tools I created in 2016 as a chance to play with Python a bit.
-It is not terribly professional -- witness the need to explicitly cast a bunch of strings in SQLite queries, for instance -- but I'm putting it up in case it's helpful for someone else.
+It is not terribly professional -- witness the fact that the tools still live in a "drafts" folder, for instance -- but I'm putting it up as-is in case it can be adapted in a helpful way for someone else.